resource-watch/slate/source/includes/api/_widget.md

 }'
 ```

+You can clone an existing widget as long as you have permissions to the applications associated with it.
+Basic usage requires no body params, but you can optionally pass a new `name` or `description` to be used in the creation of the new widget.

+To perform this operation, the following conditions must be met:

+- the user must be logged in and belong to the same application as the widget
+- the user must match one of the following:
+  - have role `ADMIN`
+  - have role `MANAGER` or `USER` and be the widget's owner (through the `userId` field of the widget)

 ### Cloning widgets from other microservices

 When cloning a widget, the newly created clone will take the `userId` of the originating request.
 If you call this endpoint as an authenticated user from your custom application, that means it will get that authenticated user's `userId`.
 However, if invoked from another API microservice, that `userId` is no longer available.
 In this scenario, when the request to clone is originated internally, you can optionally pass a `userÌd` body value that will be set as the `userId` of the newly created widget.